danieljohnevans/danieljohnevans.github.io/index.md

                 <p>

-                    I'm interested in using natural language processing and machine learning to explore book history, digital archives, and the history of computing.
+                    I'm interested in using natural language processing and machine learning to explore the history of the book, the history of computing, and digital archives.

                 </p>